kapiosk/Simplz.Recipes/Risotto.md

 ## Instructions:

-1. Drop the rice and 1/6 cup fat into a medium heat pan.
+1. Drop the rice and 1/6 cup fat into a saucepan set on medium heat.
 Stir until the grains are covered.

 2. Turn the heat to high, pour in your liquid, starting with the water base, and then, if available, the alcohol.
 Add salt if needed.
+(Final 0.5 cup can be added now or later depending on your preferences)

 3. If using, add the optional chopped dried shiitake mushrooms.